Ramon Lopes

 Ramon Lopes de Freitas (born August 7, 1989) is a Brazilian footballer.
-Lopes plays mainly as a striker or left midfielder for Khor Fakkan.
+Lopes plays mainly as a striker or left midfielder.

 Club career

 Ramon Lopes started his professional career in the team of Fluminense followed by a 1-year period of playing in Cruzeiro.
 In early 2009 Ramon Lopes was transferred to Ukrainian side Volyn Lutsk where he played in 78 games for 4,5 years, scoring 8 goals.

 In the summer of 2013, his contract expired and on 7 June 2013 Lopes was presented as a new player of Bulgarian side Levski Sofia.
 He signed with the Bulgarians until 2015, but in August 2013 he again signed a contract, as a free agent, with FC Volyn.

 In June 2014, his transfer to Vegalta Sendai of J League was announced.

 On 29 July 2021, Lopes joined Al-Fayha.
 On 19 May 2022, he scored the equalizer for Al-Fayha against Al Hilal in the 2022 King Cup Final, which his club eventually won by 3–1 on penalties.

 On 15 September 2022, Lopes joined Khor Fakkan.